nhsevidence/ld-devenv/README.md

 ### Run the environment

 On your host, open a command prompt/terminal in the root of this repository and run the following:

-- Install the vagrant-disksize plugin to be able to increase the VM size
-    ```
-    vagrant plugin install vagrant-disksize
-    ```
 - Setup up the environment.
 The guest VM will start and and Ansible will setup the environment.
     ```
     vagrant up
     ```
 - After the environment setup has finished you should the number of successful steps done
     ```
     ld-devenv  :  ok=34
     ```